 Figure 5.
-Gallery of pneumatic features in a selection of dorsal ribs of sauropods, showing a range of pneumatic morphologies from most to least typical.
+Gallery of pneumatic features in a selection of dorsal ribs of sauropods, showing a range of pneumatic morphologies from most (A) to least (G/H) typical.
 A. Brontosaurus excelsus, specimen not indicated but likely the holotype YPM 1980.
 A1: unspecified right dorsal rib in anterior view showing pneumatic fossa in tuberculum (modified from Marsh 1896:figure 9).
 A2: same rib in posterior view showing a corresponding fossa in the tuberculum, traversed by an accessory lamina (modified from Marsh 1896:figure 10).
-B. Giraffatitan brancai, specimen not indicated but likely the large specimen MB.R.2181 that forms the core of the mounted skeleton in the Museum für Naturkunde Berlin’s atrium.
+B. Giraffatitan brancai, specimen not indicated but likely the large specimen MB.R.2181 that forms the core of the mounted skeleton in the atrium of the Museum für Naturkunde Berlin.
 B1: 2nd left dorsal rib in posterior view, showing pneumatic fossa in tuberculum (modified from Janensch 1950a:figure 108).
 B2: same rib in anterior view, showing corresponding fossa in the tuberculum (modified from Janensch 1950a:figure 107).
 C. Apatosaurus louisae holotype CM 3018, 2nd right dorsal rib in anterior view, showing pneumatic fossa between capitulum and tuberculum (modified from Gilmore 1936:plate 29).
 D. Malawisaurus dixeyi, left dorsal rib Mal-282-2 in posterior view, showing pneumatic foramen between capitulum and tuberculum and fossa below capitulum.
-Photograph kindly supplied by Eric Gorscak.
+Photograph by Eric Gorscak.
 E. Brontomerus mcintoshi right dorsal rib 1 OMNH 27766 in posterior view, showing a narrow sheet of bone connecting capitulum and tuberculum and a pneumatic space entering the shaft in front of it.
 Photograph by MPT, used in Taylor et al. (2011:figure 7).
 F. Rapetosaurus krausei dorsal rib SMM P2007.4.1, position and orientation unknown, showing a complex set of pneumatic features in the tuberculum and between it and the capitulum.
-Photograph kindly supplied by Kristina Curry Rogers.
+Photograph by Kristina Curry Rogers.
 G. Rukwatitan bisepultus holotype RRBP 07409, anterior ?left dorsal rib in posterior view.
 H. Close-up of G with highlights indication the locations of thin ridges described as a “capitulotubercular web” and interpreted as pneumatic by Gorscak et al. (2014:1142-1143).
-Photograph kindly supplied by Eric Gorscak and Pat O’Connor.
+Photograph by Eric Gorscak and Pat O’Connor.